hakoerber/unclutter-xfixes/README.md

 # unclutter-xfixes

+This is an ugly patch to `unclutter-xfixes` that just *always* hides the cursor, unconditionally, not even showing it during mouse movements.

 ## About

 This is a rewrite of the popular tool unclutter, but using the x11-xfixes extension.
 This means that this rewrite doesn't use fake windows or pointer grabbing and hence causes less problems with window managers and/or applications.